KarrLab/obj_tables/docs/migration.rst

 Sentinel commits
 ^^^^^^^^^^^^^^^^
-To organize the changes in a schema repo into manageable groups, migration identifies *sentinel* commits that delimit adjacent sets of commits in the repo's commit dependency graph.
+To organize the changes in a schema repo into manageable groups, migration identifies *sentinel* commits that delimit sets of commits in the repo's commit dependency graph.
-Precisely, each commit that changes the schema must depend on exactly one upstream sentinel commit, and be an ancestor of exactly one downstream sentinel commit (see :numref:`figure_schema_changes_and_sentinel_commits`).
+Precisely, sentinel commits must be located in the graph so that each commit that changes the schema depends on exactly one upstream sentinel commit, and is an ancestor of exactly one downstream sentinel commit (see :numref:`figure_schema_changes_and_sentinel_commits`).
-All the commits that are ancestors of a sentinel commit are members of the sentinel commit's *domain*.
+All the commits that are ancestors of a sentinel commit and depend upon the sentinel commit's closest ancestor sentinel commit are members of the sentinel commit's *domain*.
-In addition, the updates in a sentinel commit may change the schema, and they are members of its *domain* as well.
+In addition, a sentinel commit is a member of its own *domain*.
+We use the term *domain* to refer commits and to the changes to the schema made by the commits.

 Migration migrates a data file across a sequence of sentinel commits.